This information will help you prepare for your Bravo Capsule Test at Memorial Sloan Kettering (MSK).

 Do not have magnetic resonance imaging (MRI) for 30 days after the capsule is placed.

-You will need to return the receiver and your diary to your doctor during your follow-up appointment.Back to top
+You will need to return the receiver and your diary to your doctor during your follow-up appointment, which will be 48 hours after your procedure.Back to top

 Call Your Doctor if You Have: